alexandreclem/Proxy/README.md

 ## Proxy Application using Sockets in C

 ### What does it do?
-The purpose of this project is to present an implementation for unix-based systems of a proxy server that serves a set of clients (concurrently) through parallel programming techniques.
+The purpose of this project is to present an implementation for unix-based systems of a proxy server that serves a set of clients (concurrently) on the same machine through parallel programming techniques.
 The proxy server makes **HTTP** requests to websites over the internet and returns their contents to the clients.
 The proxy uses a **hash-based cache** to store the contents and have access efficiently.

 ### Architecture
 <p align="center" width="100%">